-Child support is a monthly payment that parents make to help cover the costs of raising a child after a separation or divorce.
-Generally, the parent who cares for a child most of the time (called the custodial parent) tends to receive child support payments.
+Child support is a monthly payment that one parent makes to another to help cover the costs of raising a child after a separation or divorce.
+Generally, the parent who cares for a child most of the time (called the “custodial parent”) tends to receive child support payments.
 This is because the law assumes that the custodial parent already spends money directly on the child.
-The parent with less parenting time (called the non-custodial parent) usually makes the payments, but a court can order both parents to pay child support.
+The parent with less parenting time (called the “non-custodial parent”) usually makes the payments, but a court can order both parents to pay child support.

 Relevant costs tend to involve health care, day care or child care so the parent(s) can work, and travel.
-A court will order one or both parents to provide for the child’s health care—including vision and dental—and to pay for child care needed for a parent’s employment, education, or training.
+A court will order one or both parents to provide for the child’s health care—including vision and dental—and to pay for childcare needed for a parent’s employment, education, or training.
 The court also has discretion to order additional payment for the child’s education or special needs, and for a parent’s travel expenses for visitation.

 After you enter the parents’ disposable net income and all of the other factors into the child support calculator, you will have a good idea of the amount of support due.
 This number remains an estimate, however, until you have a court order.

 If you find this process overwhelming, you are not alone.
-Every county in California has a family law facilitator who gives free assistance with family law matters, including child support calculations.
+Many family courts in California have a family law facilitator, who can provide some level of assistance with family law matters, including child support calculations.
 You must provide accurate financial information, however, and be prepared for limited office hours.

 An unexpected increase could also occur simply because the parent requesting a modification doesn’t know that the other parent experienced a loss in income as well, or perhaps lost the health benefits that had been covering the child.
-To read more about how to (and whether you should) ask for a modification in child support, see the California Courts webpage on Changing a Child Support Order.
+You can read more about enforcing child support orders and learn more about changing a child support order.

 The California Courts self-help website provides many helpful links including those to each county’s family law facilitator, local child support agencies, the California Guidelines Child Support Calculator.
 You can find more information about issues related to collecting, enforcing, and modifying child support on our Child Support page.

 You can read the law on child support in the California Family Code, particularly sections 4000-4014 and 4050-4076.